6 day expedition North West Highlands Wild camp Group size up to 6

-WHAT TO EXPECT Our journey will begin in Kylesku, a tiny hamlet on the North West coast.
+What to Expect Our journey will begin near Kylesku on the North West coast.
 We can journey in multiple directions depending on the conditions, exploring a mix of sheltered sea Lochs and more exposed coastline.
 There are some stunning sections of coastline all within a couple of days paddle - the point of Stoer with its lighthouse and famous sea stack, Oldany island with its sheltered sandy lagoons and Handa island with its towering sandstone cliffs.
 This journey presents a real chance to explore some very wild coastline and to gain some experience in more challenging seas.

 - Paddle round the Great stack of Handa - home to thousands of nesting seabirds and riddled with caves and tunnels.